-- providing an escort to ensure that the complainant can move safely between classes and activities - ensuring that the complainant and alleged perpetrator do not attend the same classes - moving the complainant or alleged perpetrator to a different residence hall - providing counseling services providing medical services - providing academic support services, such as tutoring - Procedure used by the University in addressing Stalking, Dating Violence, Domestic Violence
+- Providing an escort to ensure that the complainant can move safely between classes and activities. - Ensuring that the complainant and alleged perpetrator do not attend the same classes. - Moving the complainant or alleged perpetrator to a different residence hall. - Providing counseling services providing medical services. - providing academic support services, such as tutoring.

-- assess immediate safety need of the complainant - assist complainant with contacting local police if complainant request - provide written instructions on how to apply for Protective Orders - provide written information to complainant on how to preserve evidence - assess need to implement inter or long-term protective measures to protect the complainant, if appropriate - provide a "No Entry" directive to accused part if deemed appropriate - In the case of student involvement adjudication will use the preponderance of the evidence standard.
+- Procedure used by the University in addressing Stalking, Dating Violence, Domestic Violence. - Assess the immediate safety needs of the complainant. - Assist complainant with contacting local police if the complainant requests. - Provide written instructions on how to apply for Protective Orders. - Provide written information to the complainant on how to preserve evidence. - Assess need to implement inter or long-term protective measures to protect the complainant, if appropriate. - Provide a "No Entry" directive to the accused if deemed appropriate. - In the case of student involvement adjudication will use the preponderance of the evidence standard.

 At the conclusion of the investigation the University will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is.
 The accused will also receive a verbal and written report of the investigation.
-For all crimes of sexual assault, date violence, domestic violence or stalking, the University will, upon written request, disclose to the alleged victim of a crime of violence or non-forcible sex offense, the report of the results of any disciplinary proceedings conducted by the University against a student who is the alleged perpetrator of such crimes or offense.
+For all crimes of sexual assault, date violence, domestic violence or stalking, the University will, upon written request, disclose to the alleged victim of a crime of violence or nonforcible sex offense, the report of the results of any disciplinary proceedings conducted by the University against a student who is the alleged perpetrator of such crimes or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for the purpose of this paragraph.

-2020-2022 CRIME STATISTICS

-THE JEANNE CLERY DISCLOSURE OF CAMPUS SECURITY POLICY AND CAMPUS CRIMES
+2021-2023 CRIME STATISTICS THE JEANNE CLERY DISCLOSURE OF CAMPUS SECURITY POLICY AND CAMPUS CRIMES STATISTICS ACT

-STATISTICS ACT

 Offense Year On-Campus Non-Campus Building or Property Public Property

-Criminal Homicide
+Criminal Homicide l 1

-Murder and Non-negligent 2020 0 0 0
+Murder and Non-negligent Manslaughter 2021 0 0 0

-2021 0 0 0

-Manslaughter 2022 0 0 0

-Negligent Manslaughter 2020 0 0 0

-2021 0 0 0

 2022 0 0 0

+2023 0 0 0

+Negligent Manslaughter 2021 0 0 0

+2022 0 0 0

+2023 0 0 0

 Sex Offenses

-Rape 2020 0 0 0

-2021 0 0 0
+Rape 2021 0 0 0

 2022 0 0 0

-Fondling 2020 0 0 0
+2023 0 0 0

-2021 0 0 0
+Fondling 2021 0 0 0

-2022 0 0 0

-Insect 2020 0 0 0